 What if we embarked upon a similar journey with our finances?
 What if we embraced our financial limits – our limited time, our limited interest, and in some cases, our limited knowledge?
 Simplicity may be an uncommon goal with money.
 But we always have that choice.

 And both the process and the results can be more rewarding than we ever anticipate.

 Hi, I’m Kevin.
 I’m a financial advisor in Washington, DC.
 I’m also the founder of Illumint, an independent financial planning company in the District that specializes in financial planning for Millennials like you.
-I empower our generation with the confidence to invest an inheritance, financial gift, or extra savings.
-If you’re new to Financially Well, welcome – you now have access to the leading finance podcast for Millennials.
+I empower our generation to save, spend, and invest with confidence.
+If you’re new to Financially Well, welcome.
 I encourage you to read, watch, or listen to the ideas I’ve shared about making your money work for you.
 And then when you’re ready, please send me your thoughts & questions!